Day 1 - UK - Reykjavik

 Day 7 - Nuuk

 With 16,000 inhabitants Nuuk is both the capital and biggest city of Greenland.
 It combines Arctic traditions with European urbanity.
 Visit the city sights on a walking tour that ends at the National Museum, which exhibits the famous mummies of Qilakitsoq.

 Day 8 - Sisimiut

-With approx. 5,600 inhabitants, Sisimiut is the second largest town in Greenland.
-It is a modern settlement that maintains ancient traditions and the fishing industry still plays an important role.
-The natural harbour remains ice-free throughout the year, and in former times this made it an attractive location for European whalers.
+With around 5,600 inhabitants, Sisimiut is the second-largest town in Greenland.
+It is a modern settlement that maintains ancient traditions.
+The fishing industry still plays an important role here and the natural harbour remains ice-free throughout the year.

 Day 9 - Ilulissat - Eqip Glacier